Walker-Industries-RnD/shinra-meisin/README.md

 # Shinra-Meisin
-### *神羅明眸 — "All-Seeing"*
+### *神羅明眸 — "The All-Seeing Eminence Of Shadow"*

-**Shinra-Meisin** is an open-source, extensible image-to-prediction tracking pipeline developed by **Walker Industries R&D** in partnership with **EOZVR**.
-Its first application is binocular eye tracking for VR/AR headsets, designed to run in real time on embedded hardware, but the architecture is deliberately general: given the right dataset and output heads, the same system can learn to track mouths, tongues, or full body pose.
+**The Shinra-Meisin** is an open-source, extensible tracking pipeline developed by **Walker Industries R&D** in partnership with **EOZVR**.
+Its first application is the binocular eye tracking system for VR/AR headsets, designed to run in real time on embedded hardware, but the architecture is deliberately general: given the right dataset and output heads, the same system can learn to track mouths, tongues, or full body pose.

 Shinra-Meisin is the tracking core of the **VectorGear** XR headset and the underlying model behind **SM-Tracker**, a plug-and-play snap-on add-on for popular consumer HMDs (Meta Quest 3/3S, BigScreen Beyond 2, Pimax Dream Air).